 Indulge in a Fantastic Tamale From El Pub Restaurant in Miami

 The best way for you to order will be to simply stop at the window and order your tamale while the rest of your group enjoys empanadas.
-While waiting for your food, you might be greeted by a peanut vendor, this man is the only vendor in the area with a permit to sell.
+While waiting for your food, you might be greeted by a peanut vendor.
+This man is the only vendor in the area with a legal permit to sell on Calle Ocho.
 You kind of have to buy some peanuts from him since he’s official.
 When your delicious tamale is ready at the window, you’ll be transported to the flavors of Cuba.
 Sooo delicious.

 Sip on Mojitos & Enjoy Live Music at Little Havana’s Ball & Chain